webdigga/slot-picks/src/posts/about.md

 ---
 title: About
-seoTitle: About Us | Seven Kings Web Design - Expert Web Development & Digital Solutions
+seoTitle: About Us | Seven Kings Web Design - Web Development & SEO
 description: Learn more about Seven Kings Web Design, a Kingston-Upon-Thames-based freelancer specialising in custom web development, SEO, and performance.